christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

-#Chef, the opensource standard
+#Chef, as our opensource standard

 Chef enables you to write "recipes" in Ruby to deploy your application/site.
 Recipes are like scripts to execute on the target machine.

 First, create a git repository named `chef-deployment` under which you'll write all your recipes and from which you will be able to deploy from anywhere (your PC, your cloud,...).
 Create a directory named `environements` to declare your environment variables, and a directory names `roles` to create lists of recipes to execute together.

-As we have seen before, the good thing is that Chef is supported by Vagrant and Opsworks
+As we have seen before, the good thing about Chef is that it is supported by Vagrant and Opsworks.
+More precisely, it's the standalone version, *Chef Solo*, that's been used by both.

 Vagrant enables you to deploy your application/site on a virtual machine on your PC or Macbook.
 Opsworks is the Amazon AWS web interface to deploy on the public cloud.
 In both cases, Vagrant and Opsworks will use